roberto098/devops-interview1/README.md

 $ vagrant up
 ```

-This will take some time to download the base box of the VM and provision the image.
+This will download the base box of the VM and provision the image.
 Depending on the speed of your machine and your internet connection, this will take a few minutes.

 After the VM has been started, the command `vagrant ssh` can be used to connect to the VM using secure shell (SSH).

 > The VM is set to have a default of 2 vCPUs and 4096 MiB of RAM.
 These values should be fine for most users, but if you wish they can be changed by setting the `VAGRANT_CPU` and `VAGRANT_MEM` environment variables, i.e. `export VAGRANT_CPU=4` and `export VAGRANT_MEM=8192` before executing `vagrant up`.

-If at any point you are experiencing problems with your Vagrant environment, you can always re-create your VM with the following two commands:
+If at any point you are experiencing problems with your Vagrant environment, you can always delete and re-create your VM with the following two commands:

 ```shell
 $ vagrant destroy -f